-- Governing bodies, proprietors, school leaders, the Designated Safeguarding Lead (DSL) and deputy must read the whole guidance document. - Governing bodies and proprietors must ensure that team members who work directly with children read and understand Part 1 and Annex B.

-Last Review Date: September 2024
+- Governing bodies, proprietors, school leaders, the Designated Safeguarding Lead (DSL) and deputy must read the whole guidance document. - Governing bodies and proprietors must ensure that team members who work directly with children read and understand Part 1 and Annex B. - Team members who do not work directly with children can read and understand either Part one or Annex A if it is more effective to enable them to safeguard and promote the welfare of children.
+Document Type: Policy Last Review Date: July 2025